spryker/devvm/README.md

 Please refer to the [Installation guide](http://spryker.github.io/getting-started/installation/guide/) to install Spryker.

+This repository contains:
+ - [saltstack](saltstack) - SaltStack implementation of reference hosting for development
+ - [pillar](pillar) - Pillar configuration values used by SaltStack
+ - Vagrantfile(s) used by Vagrant for managing local virtual machine

 ## VM Settings
 The VM will start with the default configuration for project `demoshop` and IP `10.10.0.33`.
 If you would like to change project name, you need to edit `Vagrantfile` and change value of